 Examine the evolving role of multilateral diplomacy in international relations and responses to security challenges from the international hub of Geneva.

-Study in Geneva, a hub of international organizations, including the UN’s human rights branch, the Red Cross, and the World Trade Organization.
+Study in Geneva, a hub of international organizations, including UN agencies, the Red Cross, and the World Trade Organization.

 Geneva’s international environment offers a unique opportunity to meet leading experts and academics at international organizations and research centers.